 “With the advent of the Accu-Shear Advanced unit, many customers are choosing to create their own PG grades by on-site blending,” Loesch said.

 Road Science’s Harnish said, “For mix producers who are thinking of using and storing a WMA additive, it is of the utmost importance that they consult with their additive supplier to fully understand what types of storage tanks, pumps, gaskets and line materials are recommended for proper additive storage and handling.
 You want to make sure that your equipment is suitable to ensure ease of handling of the additive, and that the materials are compatible with the additive chemistry to avoid other issues from arising.”

-Be that as it may, there are combinations of technologies and materials coming into vogue.
-Loesch pointed out: “For any combination of reasons, it seems as if there are more and more government specifying agencies that are requiring many different grades of liquid AC.
+There are multiple technologies and materials on the scene to assist.
+Loesch pointed out: “For any combination of reasons, it seems as if there are more government specifying agencies that are requiring many different grades of liquid AC.
 We have had a report from one state that, for a given location, the state is requiring 11 different PG grades of asphalt.
 Now, let’s say each of the grades would require a chemical additive added at the asphalt terminal; does that mean the asphalt producer will need 22 to 25 different liquid AC storage tanks?”